Free products, cyclic homology, and the Gauss-Manin connection: Free products and deformations

 Furthermore, by the inductive description of all possible star-products in \S \ref{defor2}, the deformations $A_\phi$ must exhaust all possible deformations (note that all possible classes of $H^2(A, A^{\o m})$ at every step of the way are attained, which is as it must be, since $H^3(A, A \o A) = 0$).

-\viii At the first-order stage, we see from Anick's resolution \eqref{anres} that two elements of the space $\Hom_k(L, A \o A)$ yield the same cohomology class in $H^2(A, A \o A)$ iff they differ by $\Theta_f$ from condition \eqref{equivdef} modulo $\ldp t \rdp^2$, for some $f$.
-Also, since $H^1(A, A \o A) = 0$, it follows as in the classical setting that there are no nontrivial gauge-equivalence relations.
-Hence, by the inductive construction of all free-product deformations from \S \ref{defor2}, we deduce the desired result. \end{proof}
+\viii At the first-order stage, we see from Anick's resolution \eqref{anres} that two elements of the space $\Hom_k(L, A \o A)$ yield the same cohomology class in $H^2(A, A \o A)$ if and only if they differ by $\Theta_f$ from condition \eqref{equivdef} modulo $\ldp t \rdp^2$, for some $f$.
+The desired result now follows from the inductive construction of all free-product deformations given in \S \ref{defor2}. \end{proof}

-\begin{rem} \vi In general, given an arbitrary algebra $A$ such that $H^3(A,A\o A)=0$, one can show that there exists a `versal' free product deformations of $A$.
+\begin{rem} \vi In general, given an arbitrary algebra $A$ such that $H^3(A,A\o A)=0$, one can show that there exist `versal' free product deformations of $A$.
 The base of such a versal deformation is a completed tensor algebra of the vector space $H^*$, where $H:=H^2(A,A\o A)$.

 \vii Proposition \ref{propdef} may be generalized easily to the case where the ground field $\k$ is replaced by a ground ring $R$, a finite dimensional semisimple $\k$-algebra, as in \cite{EG}.
-Such a generalized version of Proposition \ref{propdef} applies to preprojective algebras of non Dynkin quivers, in particular.
+Such a generalized version of Proposition \ref{propdef} applies to preprojective algebras of non-Dynkin quivers, in particular.
 Thus the proposition may be viewed as a generalization of \cite{CBEG}, Theorem 10.1.3.

 \viii Let $\pi_1(X)$ be the fundamental group of a compact oriented Riemann surface $X$ of genus $\geq 1$.
 The group algebra $\k[\pi_1(X)]$ may be thought of as a multiplicative analogue of the preprojective algebra of a non-Dynkin quiver (being non-Dynkin corresponds to the condition that the Euler characteristic of $X$ be nonpositive).
 Accordingly, there is a similar construction of free product deformations of the group algebra as follows.